vvvv/visualprogramming.net/content/blog/2024/Dates/Rhino User Webinar Rhino meets Realtime with vvvv/index.md

 categories: "Dates"
 author: "wmc"
 date: "2024-09-17"
-title: "Rhino User Webinar: Rhino meets Realtime with vvvv"
+title: "Webinar: Rhino meets Realtime with vvvv"
-description: "Rhino Webinar for using VL.Rhino.3dm"
+description: "How to work with VL.Rhino.3dm"
 where:
     country_name: "Zoom Event Online"
     from_date: "1727881200"